walles/catiplicator/README.md

   one for 9/10 or less
 * Put cat picture as background for level-launching screen
 * Put cat picture as background for in-game screen
+* Put cat picture as background for level-finished screen